Fiat 124 Spider (2016): Background

 In December 2016, the Detroit News said "In partnering with Mazda’s MX-5 Miata to resurrect the classic Fiat 124 Spider, Fiat Chrysler not only gained a halo sports car for its struggling Italian brand, but likely saved the most celebrated small sports car of the past 25 years (the MX-5)" — citing the markedly increased cost of developing a new car at the time and "the costliest wave of government regulation since the 1970s."

 In January 2019, FCA announced the Fiat 124 Spider was to be withdrawn from the market in the United Kingdom with immediate effect.
 The Abarth 124 Spider continued to be sold, but this too was withdrawn from the UK market in April 2019.

 On 23 December 2020, Stellantis announced the 124 Spider and 500 were to be withdrawn from their North American model lineup after the 2020 model year and would not return for 2021, as is the situation with 500L.
 These models were expected to sell into 2021 until stock depletion.

 Specifications

-The 124 Spider was powered by Fiat's 1.4 litre FIRE Multiair turbocharged inline-four, producing 140 PS and 240 Nm of torque in European specification—and 160 hp and 184 lbft of torque in North American specification.
+The 124 Spider was powered by Fiat's 1.4 litre FIRE Multiair turbocharged inline-four, producing 140 PS and 240 Nm of torque in European specification—and 160 hp (117 kW) and 184 lbft of torque in North American specification.
 The 124 manual transmission is from the third generation MX-5's six speed transmission to cope with the turbo's torque.

 Multiair is a hydraulically actuated variable valve timing (VVT) engine technology enabling "cylinder by cylinder, stroke by stroke" control of intake air directly via a gasoline engine's inlet valves.
 Developed by Fiat Powertrain Technologies, the technology bypasses a primary engine inefficiency: pumping losses caused by restriction of the intake passage by the throttle plate, used to regulate air feeding the cylinders.